jferragut666/lang/README.md

 # lang

+need to do on rubric:
+User
+    In-line documentation thoroughness
+    Appropriateness of icons, images, etc. to respective functions header, maybe picture
+    Creativity demonstrated in app purpose and/or the way functions are presented Thoroughness of built-in Help, if needed
+    Portability across “standard” browsers (IE, Firefox, Safari, Chrome)- 8pts Mobile compatibility (iOS, Android)-2pts
+Technical:
+    Graceful handling (or prevention) of and recovery from invalid user input Informative error messages
+    Review of app code for good design and coding practices:
+        Readability
+        Modularity
+        Data-code separation
+        In-line documentation thoroughness
+    error-when pressing enter
+    Thoroughness of built-in Help, if needed

 1. use bootstrapping to support mobile phones-Andrew and Steven
 2. webpage style-html coding
 3. make spacy output on webpage, language sentences structured jacob try to do this